nodeheap/nodeheap-node/README.md

 So you decided to use NodeHeap to monitor your node and Shyft operations?
 Good choice.

 As we're in Beta, you'll need to give us some information out of band.
-1) Sealer node name
-2) Sealer address (to track mining)
+1) Sealer address (to track mining)
-3) Coinbase address (to track balance)
+2) Coinbase address (to track balance)
-4) E-mails of those you want to access our dashboard (we use Google SSO)
+3) E-mail of an initial person for dashboard access (we use Google SSO)
-5) Phone numbers that you want to receive text alerts

-After this is done, you'll get some access at [nodeheap.com](https://www.nodeheap.com/).
+After this is done, your home is at [nodeheap.com](https://www.nodeheap.com/).
+From there, you can add people to your team, enable text alerts, add nodes, etc.

+A lot of functionality is unlocked just like that!
+Read further for lower-level monitoring.

 ### Sending stats to NodeHeap from your node

 To get a deeper level of monitoring, you can push stats up to the NodeHeap service from your node at a regular interval via cronjob.
 This lets you detect if your node is up, having connectivity or hardware problems, and anything else you'd want to monitor.
 This will generally also alert you faster (~5 mins) if something is amiss.

+To start, go to Settings->Nodes on your dashboard.
+Add a node there, and you'll see the ID and secret you'll need going forward.

 #### Automatic deploy